 “Aye, Holy Father”, sighed the father.
 “All right.
 I swear it”.

-The very next Sunday just happened to be Easter Sunday and the priest was back at his pulpit in Ireland, giving his annual Easter sermon.
+Well, the very next Sunday just happened to be Easter Sunday and by that time the priest was back at his pulpit in Ireland, giving his annual Easter sermon.

 He got to the part of the Easter story, where during The Last Supper, Jesus said, “And one of you shall betray Me”.

 The priest continued with his sermon: